mustafaali96/Django-Heroku-Student-App/README.md

 ## Create app on heroku

-in my case app name is > 'your-django-app-name'
+in my case app name is > 'your-heroku-app-name'

 ## Install Git & Heroku